mnespor/ptkdf/README.md

 ## What

-The real salt and password are encoded into zero-width characters: The zero-width space, the zero-width non-joiner, the zero-width joiner, and the word joiner.
+The real salt and derived key are encoded into zero-width characters: The zero-width space, the zero-width non-joiner, the zero-width joiner, and the word joiner.
 A realistic-sounding password (derived from the salt) separates the salt and derived key in storage.

 ## Usage